nicholas-wilcox/lit-modal-portal/README.md

 [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

-Specifically, the package exports a `<modal-portal>` Lit component that is added to the bottom of your app root and implements a modal stack that can be consumed from *anywhere* in your component hierarchy (even from within a modal).
+Specifically, the package exports a `<modal-portal>` Lit component that is added to the bottom of your app root and implements a modal stack that can be consumed from *anywhere* with an exported function `pushModal()` (even from within a modal).

 ### Note on UI/UX Best Practices for Modals, Dialogs, Overlays, etc.